pkscout/script.artistslideshow/README.txt

 Window(Visualisation).Property(ArtistSlideshowRunning)
  This one is used internally by the script to check if it is already running.
  There's no need to use this property in your skin.

+Window(Visualisation).Property(ArtistSlideshow.CleanupComplete)
+ This one is used internally by the script to tell an external script that it is done running and is exiting.

 ----How to call this addon from another addon